-In the United States, there are 15,000 to 20,000 new cases of hepatitis B infection a year, mostly in unvaccinated adults.
+In the United States, there are about 21,000 new cases of hepatitis B infection a year, mostly in unvaccinated adults, the CDC says.
 The infection, detected with a simple blood test, is spread through the transfer of blood, semen, or other body fluid.

 While children are routinely vaccinated against hepatitis B, which can be spread from mother to baby at birth, it's only recommended for certain groups of adults — including diabetics — and only 16 percent of Americans age 50 or older have received the vaccine.

 Because children are vaccinated, the virus is more commonly spread through sexual contact or by sharing needles, syringes or other drug-injection equipment.
 The opioid epidemic has caused a spike in the number of cases.

 Another at-risk group?
 People with diabetes.
 They're twice as likely as others to get hepatitis B, since their equipment can come into contact with infected blood, or they can contact the virus through breaks in their skin.
 The virus can also spread through improper reuse or sharing of glucose monitoring equipment, especially among people who live in long-term care facilities.

 The hepatitis B vaccine is recommended for all diabetics under 60 years of age.
 If you're diabetic and over age 60, the CDC recommends talking to your doctor about whether to get the vaccine, says Jefferey Goad, a pharmacist and public health expert who is vice president of the National Foundation for Infectious Diseases.